Mississippi Lake: Human history

+Ecology

 The lake has two large and provincially significant wetlands.
 The larger occurs at the west end of the lake; here the Mississippi River enters the lake through the Innisville wetland, which is also one of the largest wetlands in Lanark County, and is designated an Area of Natural and Scientific Interest.
 Included within its boundaries is The Mississippi Lake National Wildlife Area.
 This wetland has large areas of silver maple swamp, flooded only in the spring, and, lower on the shore, important areas of marsh and aquatic vegetation.
 The western shore of the lake, including Kinch Bay, Code Bay and King Bay, also supports a diverse wetland which ranges from silver maple swamp to large areas of aquatic plants.
 Loons, bald eagles, osprey and herons are frequently sighted in these habitats.
 The ospreys and herons also breed inland from the lake, for example in the nearby Scotch Corners Wetland.
 The provincially significant Blanding's turtle is known from the lake; its long-term survival likely depends upon sufficient nesting areas.
 Eels were once abundant, but hydroelectric dams downstream have all but eliminated this species from the lake and the watershed.